 DPRK interests and geopolitical context are primarily drawn from the DPRK official position (DPRK-R 2014) and scholars’ explanations of it (Song 2010, Weatherly and Song 2009), heavily supplemented by former Clinton administration negotiators (especially former senior CIA analyst Robert Carlin, i.e., Carlin and Wit 2006, Carlin and Lewis 2008, Carlin and Lewis 2010, Carlin 2011, Kartman et al 2012).
 Tim Beal (2005, 2011) and Stephen Gowans (2013a/b) critique Western knowledge and put North Korean insecurity in the context of American imperialism.
 Leon Sigal (2000, 2006, 2012) is a more moderate nonproliferation expert and peace advocate.
 Yoshi Funabashi (2007) provides an extremely detailed account of Bush administration negotiations and Jack Pritchard (2007) is also useful in this regard.
 Elementary assumptions from realist international relations theory fill the gaps and are explicitly invoked in Chapter Four.

-While one could argue this critique’s reliance on Western academics drifts too far from the DPRK position, the author believes it amounts

-Relying primarily on American negotiators and a well-regarded Left-learning American historian for what is explicitly intended as critique of the COI is not unduly biased – in fact, one could argue this history drifts too far away from the DPRK position.
-The author believes it amounts to a more reasonable and progressive interpretation of the DPRK perspective and a counter-narrative to the assumptions that pervade the COI and hegemonic discourse.
+While one could argue this critique’s reliance on Western academics drifts too far from the DPRK position, this amounts to a more reasonable and progressive interpretation of the DPRK perspective and a counter-narrative to the assumptions that pervade the COI and hegemonic discourse.

 Importantly, the three contextual assumptions presented above are common themes across the critical literature: where appropriate to their text, all critical articles stress the negative consequences of both the state of war and Western propaganda.
 Thus the contentions of the first three chapters of this dissertation fall well-within the bounds of the best critical academic work on this subject.
 They pave the way for the last two chapters to further understanding of the ideological character of North Korea in American discourse that is broadly recognized in the critical literature but rarely theorized in-itself.